-The Excel Randbetween function generates a random integer between two given integers.
+The Excel Randbetween function generates a random integer between two supplied integers.

 where the bottom and top arguments are integers representing the lower and upper limits for the generated random number.

-The spreadsheet below shows two examples of the Excel Randbetween function used to generate random numbers.
+The following spreadsheet shows two examples of the Excel Randbetween function used to generate random integers.

-Note that the above formulas will return a different random number every time the spreadsheet recalculates.
+Note that the above formulas will return a different random integer every time the spreadsheet recalculates.
 To force a recalculation at any time, press the F9 key.

 See the Microsoft Office website for further details on the Excel Randbetween Function.

 If you get an error from the Excel Randbetween function, this is likely to be one of the following: